jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 The only decision I have to make when opening an account is whether I want to open a savings account.
 There are restrictions on how often can you withdraw from a savings account (because it is meant for savings).

 If you do not overdraft, the maximum fees incurred is probably \$12 per month from the checking account and \$5 per month from the savings account.
+I got charged the savings account fee once.

 I had the following to open my bank account

 - Original Passport
 - A proof of residence - a rental agreement with your name, or your company HR confirming that you live in that address, or a utility bill.
   - Apparently, my housemates managed to use the J1 visa as proof of residence.
-  - I drafted an email for HR to sign and forwarded it to the banker.
+  - I drafted an email for HR to sign.
+I forwarded the email it to the banker.

 ```
 (Company logo)